ianjtli/law-journal-toolbar/README.md

 A Microsoft Word toolbar for proofreading and fixing common errors in law journal publications.

 # Functions
-The toolbar contains tools to check for and fix (1) journal name abbreviation errors or journal names not in small caps, (2) missing supra/infra cross-reference links, (3) missing permalinks or active hyperlinks, (4) un-italicized introductory signals, (5) missing periods at the end of footnotes, and (6) case name abbreviation errors.
+The toolbar contains tools to check for and fix (1) journal name abbreviation errors or journal name small caps errors, (2) missing supra/infra cross-reference links, (3) missing permalinks or active hyperlinks, (4) non-italicized introductory signals, (5) missing periods at the end of footnotes, and (6) case name abbreviation errors.

-Note that there are edge cases in which the toolbar catches false positives or fails to catch true positives.
-The UI will highlight and show each error for the user to decide to fix (whether manually or using an automated fix).
+Note that the toolbar may identify false positives or fail to identify true positives.
+The user can review each error in the GUI and decide whether to fix it.

 # How to use
+Compatible with most versions of Microsoft Word on both Windows and Mac.

-Open Microsoft Word, go to Tools -> Templates and Add-ins, and add the "Artemis Law Journal Toolbar.dotm" file as a new add-in.
+On Mac, open Word, go to Tools -> Templates and Add-ins, and add the "Artemis Law Journal Toolbar.dotm" file as a new add-in.
+Alternatively, copy "Artemis Law Journal Toolbar.dotm" to your Word STARTUP folder, typically located at "~/Library/Group Containers/UBF[alphanumeric string].Office/User Content/Startup/Word", and then re-open Word.

-Alternatively, copy "Artemis Law Journal Toolbar.dotm" to your Microsoft Word STARTUP folder.
-The startup folder is located at "C:\Users\[username]\AppData\Roaming\Microsoft\Word\STARTUP" in Windows Vista, 7, 8 and 10 for example.
+On Windows, open Word, go to File -> Options -> Add-Ins -> Manage -> Word Add-ins -> Go and add the "Artemis Law Journal Toolbar.dotm" file as a new add-in.
+Alternatively, copy "Artemis Law Journal Toolbar.dotm" to your Word STARTUP folder, typically located at "C:\Users\[username]\AppData\Roaming\Microsoft\Word\STARTUP", and then re-open Word.

-After enabling macros, a tab named "Artemis" should appear in your Ribbon.
-This should only need to be done the first time using the toolbar.
+After enabling macros, a tab named "Artemis" should appear in the Word ribbon.

-The source code can be viewed and edited by opening "Artemis Law Journal Toolbar.docm" in Word and pressing Alt+F11 to open up the VBA developer interface.
-After editing, you need to save the docm file as a dotm, and then copy the new dotm to the startup folder.

 # License
-Creative Commons Attribution-NonCommercial 3.0 United States (CC BY-NC 3.0 US)
+MIT Expat License

+If you use Artemis Law Journal Toolbar, I would be interested to hear about how it has helped you or how it could be better!

 # Credits
 Ian Li, Ryan Yeh, and Kyle Victor